Moving to Saudi Arabia: Relocation Guide for Doctors

 FAQs

-How can I find suitable accommodation as an expat in Saudi Arabia?
+How can I find suitable accommodation?

-Saudi Arabia boasts a well-developed healthcare system with public and private options.
+The country boasts a well-developed healthcare system with public and private options.
 To work here, you’ll need a license from the Saudi Commission for Health Specialties (SCHS).
 This involves verifying your qualifications and passing exams.

-Saudi Arabia’s culture and customs are quite different from what you might be used to.
+The local culture and customs are quite different from what you might be used to.
 Learning about the local etiquette, dress code, and social norms is key.
 This knowledge will help you avoid cultural mistakes and settle in smoothly.